vipulgupta1011/swapmix/lxmert/README.md

-This work is built on LXMERT repo (https://github.com/airsplay/lxmert).
+This folder contains code for measuring visual bias on [LXMERT](https://github.com/airsplay/lxmert).

 Install the requirements provided in the requirement.txt file.